Queries

 Updating cached query results

-Caching query results is handy and easy to do, but sometimes you want to make sure that cached data is up to date with your server.
+Sometimes, you want to make sure that your query's cached data is up to date with your server's data.
 Apollo Client supports two strategies for this: polling and refetching.

 Polling

-Polling provides near-real-time synchronization with your server by causing a query to execute periodically at a specified interval.
+Polling provides near-real-time synchronization with your server by executing your query periodically at a specified interval.
 To enable polling for a query, pass a

 pollInterval configuration option to the